The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

-Next, consider an arbitrageur who owns some existing quotes.
-To implement price improvements, she can insert a new $k$-th quote, which results in even more loss when $Z_I > k$, compared with a loss in $A_k$.
-If she moves up a lower quote at the $k^*$-th ($k^* < k$) level to the $k$-th (if she owns one), the expected profit is lower because some profits are lost for $k^* \leq Z_I < k$.
-If she moves down one of the quotes to be the new $k$-th quote (if she owns one), then the extra profit generated is bounded by $A_k$.
+Now consider an arbitrageur who owns some existing quotes.
+To implement price improvements, she can insert a new $k$-th quote or adjust existing quotes.
+As discussed above, insertion results in a loss.
+If she moves up a lower quote at the $k^*$-th ($k^* < k$) level to the $k$-th, the expected profit is lower because some profits are lost for $k^* \leq Z_I < k$.
+If she moves down one of the quotes to be the new $k$-th quote, then the extra profit generated is bounded by $A_k$.
 Because $A_k$ is the extra profits of an arbitrageur who originally expects $0$ returns.

 (ii) Suppose there exists a robust profitable deviation for the issuer of the $k$-th quote.
-To allow the issuer to deviate other than improve quotes (which we have just discussed above), we let the issuer own some quotes under the $k$-th level.
+To allow the issuer to deviate other than improving quotes (which we just discussed), we let the issuer own some quotes under the $k$-th level.
 The issuer can update the $k$-th quote to be the $k'$-th quote ($k'\geq k$) with a markup higher than the original $M_{k'}$ but still lower than $\Delta_{k'+1} + M_{k'+1}$.
 This is profitable but not robust: another arbitrageur can re-issue the original $k$-th level quote and push the updated $k'$-th quote to be the $(k'+1)$-th.
-This arbitrageur's price improvement is safe because it restores the original $k$-th quote.
+This arbitrageur's price improvement is safe as it restores the original $k$-th quote.

-The expected markup of the liquidity providers per unit of time can then be calculated as $\frac{2}{I} \sum_{k=1}^Q k q_k M_k$.
-The arbitrageurs do not experience welfare loss. \end{proof}
+By induction, the markups from LPs at each level satisfy the established conditions.
+The expected markup of the liquidity providers per unit of time can then be calculated as $\frac{2}{I} \sum_{k=1}^Q k q_k M_k$. \end{proof}

+\paragraph{What affects the markups under FBA} Overall, the welfare loss in equilibrium increases with the jump size, private information releases, and excessive demand, and decreases with investor arrivals.
+First, when the jump size or private information arrival rates are larger or the investor arrival rates are smaller, the adverse selection is more severe, and the expected price impact rises.
+This in turn results in higher markups.
+Second, when there is more excessive demand (or supply), then the markups on the ask (or bid) quotes grow to incorporate more levels of price impacts on the LOB.